electron/electron/docs/development/build-instructions-osx.md

-# Build Instructions (Mac)
+# Build Instructions (OS X)

-Follow the guidelines below for building Electron on Mac.
+Follow the guidelines below for building Electron on OS X.

 ## Prerequisites